MissAle17/Median_Home_Price/README.md

 ![CO Displot](https://github.com/MissAle17/Median_Home_Price/blob/master/images/CO%20dist.png)

 CO is very different in NY in this case.
-It does look like the Denver MSA is a more spread out than the other MSA's in CO, however, New York City is likely an outlier, since it is one of the biggest cities (and tehrefore metropolitan areas) in the world.
+It does look like the Denver MSA is a more spread out than the other MSA's in CO, however, New York City is likely an outlier, since it is one of the biggest cities (and therefore metropolitan areas) in the world.

 Dissecting the information in these plots, one must remember what you are looking at.
 These plots are average home prices by metropolitan area over time.
-So with the distplots, we're looking at the dispersion of the mean for each msa by month over roughly ten years.
+So with the distplots, we're looking at the dispersion of the mean for each MSA by month over roughly ten years.

 What about state by state averages side by side?
-The begining of the data set is very near to the financial crisis, but included in the time frame is the 'recovery'.
+The beginning of the data set is very near to the financial crisis, but included in the time frame is the 'recovery'.
 Roughly five years after the crisis the real estate markets recovered and in some places boomed.

 ![States over time](https://github.com/MissAle17/Median_Home_Price/blob/master/images/states%20prices.png)